arastoob/fs-bench/README.md

 </pre>

 ## Supported benchmark modes
-FS-Bench supports static, real-time and trace replay modes:
+FS-Bench supports static, realtime and trace replay modes:
 - static: this mode evaluates the cost of creating files and directories and reading and writing from/into files.
 The basic operations that can be benchmarked in static mode are _mkdir_, _mknod_, _read_, _write_, _cold-read_ and _write-full-sync_.
-In this mode, each benchmark function is run for 60 seconds with 4 KiB as io size as default.
+Each benchmark function is run for 60 seconds in this mode with 4 KiB as io size as default.
 The runtime and io size can be configured with `-t` and `-i` input arguments, respectively.
-- realtime: this mode benchmark the same operations as the static mode with similar default arguments; however, this mode shows the benchmark results in real-time on live plots.
-The plot is updated each 200 milliseconds.
-In this mode the benchmark function should be  specified by `-f` input argument.
+- realtime: this mode benchmark the same operations as the static mode with similar default arguments; however, this mode shows the benchmark results in realtime on live plots.
+The plot is updated every 200 milliseconds.
+In this mode, the benchmark function should be specified by `-f` input argument.
 The valid benchmark functions are: `mkdir`, `mknod`, `read`, `cold_read`, `write`, `write_sync`.
 - throughput: the read and write throughput of the system is benchmarked.
-In this mode, a fileset is created including 10,000 files, each of size 4 KiB as default.
+In this mode, a fileset is created, including 10,000 files, each of size 4 KiB as default.
 The fileset size and the file sizes can be configured with `-s` and `-l` input arguments, respectively.
 - trace: in this mode, a trace log of a system call level of a real-world workload is replayed.
 The trace log is